 The EU has developed a number of different climate frameworks as part of its action plan to finance sustainable growth, including the framework intended for public index providers wishing to market their indices as the EU climate index.
 There are two levels of climate ambition: The EU Climate Transition Benchmark, which is somewhat less ambitious than the EU Paris Aligned Benchmark (PAB).

 The criteria for PAB are based on the IPCC’s conclusions and are intended to support the broad societal change needed to achieve the Paris Agreement’s climate goals.
-This means divesting from certain … we continue to invest in companies that are important for the transition to a low carbon economy.
+This means divesting from certain companies, primarily those involved with fossil fuel operations, while ensuring that we continue to invest in companies that are important for the transition to a low carbon economy.

 Consequences for companies that fail to act sustainably, and which will therefore not be admitted to the climate index, will be far-reaching.
 Their market capitalisation is likely to fall, their costs of capital are likely to increase, and it is likely to have a negative impact on companies’ reputation.